flanksource/docs/mission-control/docs/installation/gcp-gke.md

 ## Deploy the k8s bundle

-To quickly get the catalog of all the resources in your k8s cluster, deploy the k8s bundle helm chart
+To quickly get the catalog of all the resources in your gke k8s cluster, deploy the k8s bundle helm chart

 1. `helm repo add flanksource https://flanksource.github.io/charts`
 2. `helm repo update`